Notice of Election 2016

 Please note that all deadlines are strict and cannot be extended.
 Candidates are strongly urged to lodge their forms well before the deadlines.
 All forms should be delivered personally to the Returning Officer or an authorised electoral official.
 (The Election Office will be open extensively throughout the election period, and appointments can be made by phone or email.)
 Where this is not practicable, please contact the Returning Officer to make other arrangements.
 Do not post forms without prior arrangement, as no responsibility will be taken for late or lost forms under those circumstances.
 It is not possible to accept faxed or emailed forms.

-For all enquiries, forms and other election material, contact the Election Office: Old computer centre, fourth floor Union House; Phone: 03 8344 2438.
+For all enquiries, forms and other election material, contact the Election Office: Old computer centre, Level 4, Union House; Phone: 03 8344 2438.

 Deputy Returning Officer: Stephen Luntz (Ph: 0438 667 787)